voschezang/coding-handbook/software-engineering.md

 **Risk.** Changes can impact stability.
 Risk mitigation can be done by these two strategies:

 - Separation by demographic.
 E.g. [canary releases](https://martinfowler.com/bliki/CanaryRelease.html) where software is released gradually.
 In case of risk materialization, this will limit the impact to users and it will allow developers to address issues immediately.
-    - This increases the time-to-market, similar to the concept of a one-by-one production flow .
+    - This increases the time-to-market, similar to the concept of a one-by-one production flow.
+    - This incentivizes good metrics that track not just quality but also market-fit - and outcomes.
+    - This embraces learning.
+The early customer-feedback allows plans to be re-adjusted before sunk costs make it practically impossible.
 - Separation by non-production environments.
 E.g. [DTAP](https://en.wikipedia.org/wiki/Development,_testing,_acceptance_and_production).
     - This introduces safety barriers at the (potential) cost of time-to-market.
+    - There is a risk falling for the sunk cost fallacy.
+Once something has passed through multiple time-consuming or expensive stages, it becomes politically difficult to cancel.